Performance Management:

 Flexible reward system based on value created: uses IT-powered 360 evaluation and feedback, self-assessment tests, knowledge management metrics, evaluation of new ideas by experts at multiple levels, performance evaluation of the individual, the business unit, and the corporation as a whole

-Management canteen
+Management Canteen

 Coaching Canteen, Ideation Canteen, Networking Canteen